List of NCIS characters: Dr. James "Jimmy" Palmer

 In season 15, Jimmy takes over as NCIS' Acting Chief Medical Examiner after Ducky takes a sabbatical from NCIS to teach at a New York City medical school, which is extended for Ducky to write a book about his cases and further in season 16 to go on a book tour.
 In "Bears and Cubs", Ducky announces his official retirement from his full-time NCIS position and permanently promotes Jimmy to Chief Medical Examiner.

 In season 17, work is starting to consume Jimmy and devour his time.
-In episode 13, “Sound Off”, he is clearly overwhelmed, complaining of only getting 14 minutes of sleep on an autopsy table & in episode 15, “Lonely Hearts", is forced to cancel his plans for Valentine's Day as he has to work overtime to help Gibbs and the team solve a complicated murder case.
+In episode 13, "Sound Off", he is clearly overwhelmed, complaining of only getting 14 minutes of sleep on an autopsy table and in episode 15, “Lonely Hearts", is forced to cancel his plans for Valentine's Day as he has to work overtime to help Gibbs and the team solve a complicated murder case.

-In episode 19, titled “Blarney,” as Jimmy and Kasie eat breakfast together, their morning is interrupted by three armed robbers who decide to hold them hostage after a burglary goes bad.
+In episode 19, titled "Blarney", as Jimmy and Kasie eat breakfast together, their morning is interrupted by three armed robbers who decide to hold them hostage after a burglary goes bad.

-In Season 18, his wife, Breena, dies from COVID-19.

-In episode 7, "The First Day", it's revealed that Breena had died two months prior (December 2020) & that Jimmy was not allowed to see her before she died due to the lockdown.
-It also forced him to grieve alone, and he was not able to give her a real memorial.
+The season 18 episode "The First Day" reveals that Breena died from COVID-19 in December 2020, and that Jimmy was unable to see her before she died because of COVID lockdowns.
+He was also forced to grieve alone and was unable to give her a real memorial.

-In season 19, episode 13, titled "The Helpers", which Brian Dietzen co-wrote, a bio-terror attack exposes Jimmy and Kasie to a deadly toxin.

-Described by TV Insider as the best episode of the season, it also sees Jimmy begin to come to terms with the loss of his wife, as he takes off his wedding ring, saying “I decided to take Breena’s advice.
+Dietzen co-wrote the season 19 episode "The Helpers", in which a bio-terror attack exposes Jimmy and Kasie to a deadly toxin.
+In the episode, which TV Insider called the best episode of the season, Jimmy begins to come to terms with the loss of his wife; he takes off his wedding ring, saying “I decided to take Breena’s advice.
 I can hold onto what’s important while letting go.
-It’s time.”.
+It’s time.”

+Season 19, episode 15, "Thick as Thieves," Knight asks Palmer to be her plus-one at a wedding.
+Romantic tensions are built up throughout the rest of the season, with them admitting their feelings for each other in episode 20, "All or Nothing," and finally kissing and making it official in the season finale.